 @air

-How often does the air compressor start?
+How much pressure is the air compressor on board?

 @air